 SubGit has a bunch of configuration options, described in detail in

-the documentation.
+.
 To generate a basic configuration file, run:

 subgit configure $SVN_REPO_URL $OUTPUT_FOLDER